-Mount Doberar or Doberar Ridgeline and also called Doberar Massif, is located in the middle of Alborz mountain range closed to Mount Damavand Iran.
+Mount Doberar or Doberar Ridgeline also called Doberar Massif, is located in the middle of Alborz mountain range close to Mount Damavand Iran.
 The Doberar Ridgeline is situated between the Nimrod and Haraz rivers.
 There are about 23 high peaks on the uniformly high Dobrar ridge, about 10 of which are over 4,000 thousand meters high.
 More than 20 summits with names can be found along this ridgeline, in addition to numerous more high points.
 The top of west Dobrar Peak, at 4072 meters, is the highest of these peaks.
-The Dobrar peak, which is the highest point in the continuous mountain range, is also known by the names Maz and Qara-Dagh in addition to its own name (Doberar mountain).
+The Dobrar Peak, which is the highest point in the continuous mountain range, is also known by the names Maz and Qara-Dagh in addition to its name (Doberar mountain).
 The name Doberar (also written as Do-Berar) means two brothers!
-See also Damavand Camp.

 by Damavand Guide

-The Doberar mountain range, spans about 70 kilometers, has several lofty summits, including Bazmchal, Chengizchal (formerly Chengeh-chal), Parvaneh, Angmar, Doberar, Suzchal, Qaradagh, Qiyag-lake, and Shah-tape.
+The Doberar mountain range spans about 70 kilometres and has several lofty summits, including Bazmchal, Chengizchal (formerly Chengeh-chal), Parvaneh, Angmar, Doberar, Suzchal, Qaradagh, Qiyag-lake, and Shah-tape.
 It begins south of Polour village on the Haraz road and connects to Nimrod on the Firouzkoh route.
-The Nimrod River flows in the north and east, Lasem village in the north, Lake Tar and the Deli Chai and Tar rivers flow in the south of the mountain range.
+The Nimrod River flows in the north and east, Lasem village in the north, and Lake Tar and the Deli Chai and Tar rivers flow in the south of the mountain range.
 The Siyariz low peak, at 3208 meters, connects to Mount Pashureh and other mountain ranges fully free of obstruction.
 This mountain range, in several places, serves as the boundary between the cities of Damavand, Amol, and Firouzkoh.
 The Doberar ridgeline on Haraz, Tehran to Amol road begins close to the Emamzadeh Hashem pass and travels east before coming to a conclusion close to Seleh Band on Firooz Kooh on Tehran to Sari main road.
 Mount Doberar is the place for acclimatization and exercise before attempting ski touring in Damavand Iran.
-This page is recommended for more information Damavand Guide: Damavand hike trek ski tour guide.

 Angemar Peaks